ChewingPencils/Drafts2VoodooPad/ReadMe.md

 - Keyboard Maestro Macro
 	- Runs at System Wake

-Nota Bene: Due to several limitiations, this script isn't effecient as I'd like.
-This is the reason a Hazel rule is not provided.
+Nota Bene: Due to several limitiations, this script isn't effecient as I'd like … Using Hazel is not the best idea.

 ## Installation

 ### 1. Configure the AppleScript:

-- The path to a directory to watch
+- The path to a directory that Drafts.app will save text files
-- The path to a directory to archive the text files after proccessing
+- The path to an archive directory for processed text files
 - The name of the VoodooPad document
-- The name of the tag to add to the VoodooPad pages the script creates.
+- The name of the tag to add to the new VoodooPad pages

 ### 2. Create [Drafts App](http://agiletortoise.com/drafts) Action